kovidgoyal/kitty/docs/kittens/query_terminal.rst

 If you want to do some of the same querying in your terminal program without depending on the kitten, you can do so, by processing the same escape codes.
-Search `this page <https://invisible-island.net/xterm/ctlseqs/ctlseqs.html>`__ for *XTGETTCAP* to see the syntax for the escape code and read the source of this kitten to find the values of the keys for the various queries.
+Search `this page <https://invisible-island.net/xterm/ctlseqs/ctlseqs.html>`__ for *XTGETTCAP* to see the syntax for the escape code.
+The kitty specific keys are all documented below, when sent via escape code they must be prefixed with ``kitty-query-``.

 .. include:: ../generated/cli-kitten-query_terminal.rst